drwhut/tabletop-club/docs/general/contributing/ways_to_contribute.rst

 that issue with either an asset you've found online, or one that you've made yourself!

-If the asset doesn't solve an issue, but you still think OpenTabletop would benefit from having it, then you can `post an issue`_ with the asset submission template instead!
+If the asset doesn't solve an issue, but you still think Tabletop Club would benefit from having it, then you can `post an issue`_ with the asset submission template instead!